grpc-ecosystem/grpc-codelabs/codelabs/grpc-python-getting-started/README.md

 python route_guide_server.py
 ```

-From a different terminal, [Activate virtual environment](#activate-virtual-environment), then run
+From a different terminal, [activate virtual environment](#activate-virtual-environment), then run
 the client:

 ```sh